 The Social Media Star

 the workout isn’t complete without documenting every moment on Instagram.
 They spend more time perfecting the pose, adjusting lighting, and selecting filters than actually working out.
+Their definition of how to train harder in the gym is to ensure that the selfie efforts are ramped up.
 By the end of the session, they’re more likely to have a cramp from holding a phone than from any physical exertion.

 The Business Man/Woman